 Lawyers seem to have a language of their own.
 This is primarily to ensure that their documents are so difficult to understand that only other lawyers can read them.
 This ensures more work and money for lawyers because it forces ordinary people to pay lawyers for work they could do themselves.
-For some strange reason ordinary people often think they are being very clever by using legal words and expressions in their own writing.
+Yet for some strange reason ordinary people often think they are being very clever by using legal words and expressions in their own writing.
 Do not fall into this trap.
 Avoid legal words like the following:

-forthwith hereof Of the (4th) inst. thereof henceforth hereto thereat whereat hereat herewith therein whereon which should be changed to
+forthwith hereof Of the (4 th ) inst. thereof

+henceforth hereto thereat whereat

+hereat herewith therein whereon